 10. Engaging Customers in the Waste Reduction Efforts

-Typical recycling bins are also set up throughout the facility, for employees to easily recycle materials.
+Recycling bins are also set up throughout the facilities, for employees to easily recycle materials.

 Waste Reduction Demands Global Effort

 Car manufacturers are making huge strides towards waste reduction.
 But, if zero waste to landfills is to be realized, all key stakeholders in the vehicle manufacturing process need to be involved.